-Traditionally, Australia has been a popular destination for many of the world’s brightest minds thanks to the high quality of life and the vicinity of Asian markets.
+Traditionally, Australia has been a popular destination for many of the world’s brightest minds, thanks to the high quality of life and the vicinity of Asian markets.

-Earlier this month, however, Australian Prime Minister Malcolm Turnbull announced that the government will be abolishing Visa 457, a program aimed specifically at skilled immigrants.
+Earlier this month, however, Australian Prime Minister Malcolm Turnbull announced that the government would be abolishing Visa 457, a program aimed specifically at skilled immigrants.
 Today, we will be looking at ways in which the death of Visa 457 and the introduction of two new visa programs will affect the traditionally strong Australian startup scene.

 What was Visa 457?

 Before we explain what the changes are, we should probably say a thing or two about Visa 457, a program that helped hundreds and thousands of skilled workers work legally in Australia and, in many cases, get permanent residency Down Under.

 Visa 457 was a government program through which Australian businesses, many of them startups, would sponsor immigrants from anywhere in the world, enabling them to get 4-year-long visas.
 In order for those visas to be approved, the companies in question first had to prove that no Australians could fill the position, so it had its limitations.
 If you want to learn more about Visa 457, you can check out this great article from the Rigas Law website.

 The Australian federal government has been on Visa 457’s tail for a while now, claiming that it was responsible for taking away jobs from skilled Australians.
 And when they finally decided to do something about it, they really went after it.

 They effectively killed off the entire concept and introduced two new visa programs.

 They are called Temporary Skill Shortage Visa programs, and they last two and four years, respectively.

 One of the more noticeable changes is that the new program cut the list of jobs available for skilled foreign workers by almost a third, from 650 to about 450.